- Alison Ahlm

 Judy Bejarano teaches Modern Dance Technique for Canyon Concert Dance Center.
 She has also staged contemporary works on Canyon Concert Ballet’s Company.
 Bejarano received her Master of Fine Arts from C.U.
 Boulder in dance with an emphasis in choreography.
 She also teaches Improvisation, Choreography and Modern Technique at Colorado State University.
 Bejarano is the artistic director of IMPACT Dance Company, a dance/theatre company whose performances speak to issues in our everyday lives.
 She collaborates and creates custom events with area art groups as well as for private events.
 Bejarano is increasingly interested in redefining the relationship between performer and audience, therefore; IMPACT’s work can be found in nontraditional spaces, from art galleries, to storefronts, to airplane hangars.
 Bejarano is also interested in exploring the use of dance as a collaborative outreach tool and has a long term relationship with the arts programs at Pathways Hospice.
 The company also has a well established integrated arts outreach program called Every Voice Matters.
 Bejarano’s work has been selected for many regional and national festivals including National American College Dance Festival, Colorado Choreographers Showcase, and Gala Concert for the National Dance Association Festival.
 Her “topic driven work” often uses original text, dance and projection, and continues to be commissioned at the university level and by independent dance, theatre and music groups.
 Bejarano, an enthusiastic and demanding instructor, teaches workshops and residencies throughout the region.

 Teal grew up in Jackson Hole Wyoming.
-She began dancing at the age of six at The Dancers Workshop, she was introduced to modern but then began to open up to Ballet and Jazz.
+She began dancing at the age of six at The Dancers Workshop, she was introduced to modern but then opened up to Ballet and Jazz.
 While training at Dancers Workshop she participated in The Nutcracker and The Art’s on the Hill Festival.

 She moved with her family to Fort Collins Colorado in 2000 and continued her training at Canyon Concert Ballet and Dance Center.
 She took part in many of CCB/DC’s performances including: The Nutcracker, Cinderella, Wizard of Oz, and numerous other colorful performances.
-By far, her favorite performance to partake in was Across the Tracks; it was like no other performance she had participated in before.
+By far, her favorite performance to partake in was Across the Tracks; it allowed her to explore different preforming styles.

 Teal began assistant teaching and also was an administrative assistant in 2005.
 She is proud to say she is now the program leader of the preschool program, Queen of the Fairy Princess Kingdom, and Office manager at Canyon Concert Ballet and Dance Center.
 She is thrilled to be working side by side with those who mentored and pushed her to become the person she is today.

-Teri English has her degree in dance from Colorado State University and is the School Director and Ensemble Director for Canyon Concert Dance Center.
-Currently, she performs and choreographs for High Performance Dance Theatre, teaches Lyrical, Jazz, Modern, Hip-Hop, Musical Theatre and Ballet at Canyon Concert Dance Center.
-She is the Ensemble director and competition troupe director for CCDC as well as a style coach for competitive figure skaters and Artistic Director for the Ice Theatre of Fort Collins.
-Teri has recently been seen in A Chorus Line, Seven Brides for Seven Brothers, La Cage, Swing!, Leadville or BUST!, CATS, The Producers and The King and I. She has performed with many companies including 1883 Entertainment, Openstage Theatre, Opera Fort Collins, Honolulu Dance Theatre, the Vau de vire society, Louder Than Words Dancetheatre, 8th Street Contemporary Dance Company, Impact Dance, Glenwood Springs Danceworks and Canyon Concert Ballet .
-Her Choreography has won first place titles at various dance conventions, been selected for New Visions Dance Festivals, First Night, and Creative and Performing Arts Symposiums.
-She has recently choreographed The Rocky Horror Picture Show, Little Shop of Horrors, Jungle Book and Annie.
+Teri English has her degree in dance from Colorado State University and is the School Director for Canyon Concert Dance Center (CCDC).
+Currently, she performs and choreographs for High Performance Dance Theatre, teaches Lyrical, Jazz, Modern, Improvisation and musical theatre at CCDC and is the Youth Ensemble Director there.
+Teri has recently been seen in A Chorus Line, Catch Me if you Can, La Cage, Swing!, Leadville or BUST!, CATS, The Producers, Suessical, Seven Brides for Seven Brothers, Titanic and the King and I. She has performed with many companies including 1883 Entertainment, Up In Lights Productions, Openstage Theatre, Opera Fort Collins, Honolulu Dance Theatre, the Vau de vire society, Louder Than Words Dancetheatre, 8th Street Contemporary Dance Company, Impact dance, Glenwood Springs Danceworks and Canyon Concert Ballet .
+Her Choreography has won first place titles at various dance competitions, been selected for New Visions Dance Festivals, First Night, and the Creative and Performing Arts Symposiums.
+She has recently choreographed Little Shop of Horrors, Jungle Book and Annie and was awarded the Legacy Dance Championship Choreography Award for ages 13 and up.

 Melissa Corr, a native New Yorker, has been a leading figure in the training of classical dancers in our tri-state region for over 35 years.
 Her rigorous Russian based training system provides her students with the discipline, technique and motivation to pursue professional careers in dance.
 Her students are in companies throughout the United States and Abroad.
 Ms. Corr is currently the advanced and company teacher for Canyon Concert Ballet.
 She recently retired from the Dance Department at Colorado State University, where she instructed ballet technique and staged classic works, along with her own contemporary choreography.
 She lives in Fort Collins with her husband Jim.
 She is an avid hiker and loves to garden.